Legislative Council Chamber

 The vice-regal chair

 At the head of the Chamber there is a chair with a canopy above it.
 This is known as the vice-regal chair.
-It is reserved for only the Governor of Victoria or the Queen.
+It is reserved for only the Governor of Victoria or the King.

-The Governor of Victoria is the Queen’s representative.
+The Governor of Victoria is the King’s representative.
 As such, she sits in the vice-regal chair to meet with members of Parliament in the Council.
 This happens during the opening of Parliament ceremony every four years.

 The canopy is painted with gold leaf topped with a crown, lion and unicorn.